Initial risk-stratified treatment for advanced testicular germ cell tumors

 - Memorial Sloan Kettering Cancer Center

 Testicular cancers are one of the most curable solid neoplasms.
-As an example, in the United States, the five-year survival rate is over 95 percent, and fewer than 400 deaths from testicular cancer are seen per year .
+In the United States, the five-year survival rate is over 95 percent, and approximately 400 deaths from testicular cancer are seen per year .
 (See "Clinical manifestations, diagnosis, and staging of testicular germ cell tumors" and "Epidemiology of and risk factors for testicular germ cell tumors".)

 Factors that have likely contributed to the declining mortality rate from testicular cancer include the development and use of effective chemotherapy, a trend toward earlier stage disease at presentation, and an increasing proportion of tumors that are pure seminomas .

 - Powles TB, Bhardwa J, Shamash J, et al. The changing presentation of germ cell tumours of the testis between 1983 and 2002.
 BJU Int 2005; 95:1197.